rob10campbell/PRoPS-colloids_setup/05-Log-Analysis-with-R.md

 ```
 This should start noisy but eventually even out to an oscillation around 0.

 Remember that we're plotting something more specific than just "pressure."
 Pressure is a tensor with multiple directions, and if you look back at `waterDPD.py` you'll remember that we specifically chose in `hoomd.analyze` to log the pressure in the x-y direction.
 This was chosen so that we could eventually look at shear stress (tau = -P), but there's no shear yet.
 Our `waterDPD.py` does not include a shearing term.
 The first step of a shearing simulation will also be to bring the system to equilibrium, which is all that `waterDPD.py` currently does.
-At equilibrium the pressure in the x-y direction (-shear) should oscillate around 0 (in our case, between -0.5 and 0.5).
+At equilibrium the pressure in the x-y direction (negative shear) should oscillate around 0 (in our case, between -0.5 and 0.5).

 You can also check this by looking back at `summary(P.df)`.
 The average pressure is indeed close to 0 (our example is -0.016007).
 If you run the simulation for longer, say 10,000 timesteps, you should get much closer to 0.
 <br>